Agareverie/cu-atlas/README.md

 - Python 3.14.2
 - Visual Studio Code (Recommended)

-P.S Might revert to an older version depending on how Python and Node are installed.
-(Since I'm using the homebrew versions right now which auto-updates to the latest, and not a proper version manager)
+P.S Since I'm using the homebrew installs right now **which uncontrollably auto-updates to the latest version of node and python**, and not a proper version manager, the versions might be reverted into older ones in a later branch to prevent bugs.

 #### Android Dependencies